ashhama/woocommerce-bml-mpos-integration/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running development and testing purposes.
+These instructions will get you a copy of the project up and running for development and testing purposes.
 To get started, download this project as a zip file.
 Project will be available in Wordpress plugin repository soon.

 ### Prerequisites